arun-cherian/ADC_Bio_Signal_sensing/README.md

     2.1 sent the NU7802 data as a packet in between the normal UART data like .json 2.2 It will look something like this{starter_byte,data2,data1,data0,dealy_num,stopper_byte}
     2.3 you  might be wondering what is delay_num, it is the number of UART data that was transmitted after the ADC gave the data ready signal counter through software
+    2.4 Data send in packets of 8 bit each; first 6 LSB sends data; first two MSP sends serial number of data ; Matlab code needs to be implemented for proper sorting based on serial number

+  Challenge:
+  3. ADC is triggering UART faster than it can send the data 3.1 A compromise has to be made as there is no way to send data any faster though UART 3.2 ADC updates the values while UART is sending sometimes but data reliabilty is good 3.3 ADC is stopped while sending NU7802 data since data could be corrupted by the very fast ADC data

+    //////////////// MSP code has been finalized and uploaded on 14.10.2024 ///////////////////////////////////////////////////////